dehann/Cheatsheet_WritingEnglishVeryDeliciously/README.md

 This is what a final English writing exam should be in it's entirety, and I mean ONE PAGE ONLY:

-Q1) Here is a grammatically bad sentence, fix it by bring the subject and verb forward as best you can:
+Q1) Here is a grammatically bad sentence, fix it by bringing the subject and verb forward as best you can:

 ... something something ... subject and verb appear late in the sentence.